Paskul/trajectory_caching_pascal/README.md

 ## Misc.
 Notes
 Caching is currently configured for the ur5e arm with starting joint-states at the `test` position found in the `apple-harvest` repo.
-Joint positions are conservative estimates, and are should be/are planned with some tolerance (as acceptance for MoveIt) on the `ur_manipulator` group name (this is important for caching/execution).
+Launching does not put you at the `test` position -- you must move there first.
+Joint positions are conservative estimates, and should be/are planned with some tolerance (as acceptance for MoveIt) on the `ur_manipulator` group name (this is important for caching/execution).
 As of writing, starting joint-state configurations are (and are hardcoded as accepting):
 | Joint  | Position |
 | ------------- | ------------- |
 | `shoulder_pan_joint`  | 1.54 |